 The trends above shows that public is becoming more sceptical of government, justified by these frequent corruption scandals.
 Corruption is not new but, with the availability of data in the modern era, the solutions to it can be.
 Rapidly exposing this corruption and informing voters is the most powerful way to discourage this behaviour.

-How will the problem be addressed
+How will the problem be addressed?

 There are many forms of corruption in government; the type of corruption that this project aims to expose is pork barrelling – the use of public funds in a manner which is designed to win elections, regardless of the needs of the people.
 This first phase of the project will serve as a ‘proof of concept’, focussing on the use of Queensland state funds and state elections.
 The data collected will include electoral maps, electoral results, the Queensland State Infrastructure Plan and census data.
 With this information, seats will be categorised broadly into their parties and safe/marginal.
 From there, relationships between spending and other parameters will be explored using basic exploratory data analysis.
 Any potential correlations found in the data will have a model developed to determine if there is a statistically significant relationship.
 Finally, a web tool will be used to convey to voters what behaviour they can expect from their elected officials.

+What related works exist?

+Many groups have analysed and visualised government expenditure, and several groups in Australia and elsewhere have published analytic tools aimed at allowing a layperson to visualise government expenditure.
+But we have found that few of these offerings are focused on the spatial dimension of the data, and, surprisingly, that none have attempted to link expenditure data with electoral political data by using electoral boundaries to attribute an electorate to each expenditure line item.

+The Truii / Advance Queenland project qld.govspend.info provides an interactive spatial visualisation of Queensland government expenditure.
+It includes informative storytelling elements.
+But it does not attempt to link to electoral political data.

 Sourcing Methodology